Wysall House accommodation summary

 We ask for a damage deposit of £100.
 This will be returned in the fortnight following your stay.

 Wysall House was built in 1870 as a reading room for a local church, beautifully renovated it is now a traditional village house with white painted render and a slate roof.
-The big timber sash windows, original varnished floor boards, feature fireplaces and slightly quirky layout give it loads of character but unlike many cottages it benefits from high ceilings and lots of light flooding in and so feels spacious.
+The big timber sash windows, original varnished floor boards, and slightly quirky layout give it loads of character but unlike many cottages it benefits from high ceilings and lots of light flooding in and so feels spacious.

 Enter through the front gate into the enclosed front garden and down the path to the front door, inside is a small hallway with coat hooks above the radiator and the stairs leading up ahead.